Getting More Out Of The Bible

 - End your study by writing out a prayer to God in response to what you just learned from Him.

-Bible Gateway, Bible Study Tools , Blue Letter Bible, and Bible Sprout which is a resource whose mission is to educate young Christians with access to the top biblical resources (translations, commentaries, dictionaries) on the web.
+Bible Gateway, Bible Study Tools , Blue Letter Bible, Virtual Bible Study Resources for Churches, and Bible Sprout which is a resource whose mission is to educate young Christians with access to the top biblical resources (translations, commentaries, dictionaries) on the web.
 They have also compiled hundreds of bible questions and answers to help young Christians strengthen their faith to become tomorrow’s leaders for Christ.

 Recommended Reading Resource: